 - A map service's metadata should describe only the map service.
 If appropriate, the underlying map and the data services it contains should be documented as related resources.

 If you have already created metadata describing a feature dataset, you don't need to retype portions of its description into the metadata for all the feature classes it contains.
-You can import the feature dataset's description to the feature class using the Import button on the Description tab and the FROM_ARCGIS import type.
+You can import the feature dataset's description to the feature class using the Import button in the Description tab and the FROM_ARCGIS import type.
 The feature dataset's description will be copied, while the intrinsic properties of the feature dataset will not—the intrinsic properties of the feature class will be added automatically.
 Be sure to update the imported description so it correctly describes the item.
 By the same token, metadata can be copied from one item to other related items using the same workflow.

 If some information is the same for many items, the best workflow is to create a metadata template that exclusively contains the common information.
 Then, import the template to an item before you start creating its metadata.

 ISO metadata standards support the idea of maintaining information at different hierarchical levels in a GIS.
 For example, you might create metadata describing an entire series of imagery instead of creating almost identical descriptions for each image in the series.
-In ArcGIS, you can create metadata describing more granular resources such as a series or an entire data product by creating a stand-alone metadata XML file and adding metadata to it on the Description tab.
+In ArcGIS, you can create metadata describing more granular resources such as a series or an entire data product by creating a stand-alone metadata XML file and adding metadata to it in the Description tab.

 A plan for metadata